Awards of the Board Terms of Reference

-This policy establishes the terms of reference for the Awards Committee of Council, and the rules and administrative procedures relating to the nomination and awards process for College awards.
+The purpose of this policy is to define the Terms of Reference (ToR) for the Awards Committee of the Board.
+This ToR sets out the scope of operations for the Awards Committee of the Board, and the rules and administrative procedures relating to the nomination and awards process for College awards.

 As a membership-based organisation, the Royal Australian College of General Practitioners is committed to ensuring the provision of the highest standard of primary health care in the community.
 Accordingly, the College chooses to recognise the various achievements of its members in fulfilling the aims of the College through the annual awards process.

-The Awards Committee of Council was established by the RACGP Board to develop and monitor the key selection criteria for College awards, to review all nominations and submit recommended award recipients for endorsement by the RACGP Board.
+The Awards Committee of the Board was established by the Board to develop and monitor the key selection criteria for College awards, to review all nominations and submit recommended award recipients for decision by the Board.

 The scope of activities of the Committee includes:

-- Definition and modification of the selection criteria for all College awards, as directed by the RACGP Board;
+(a) defining and modifying the selection criteria for all College awards, as directed by the Board;

-- Administration of the annual awards process for all College awards;
+(b) administration of the annual awards process for all College awards; and,

-- and, Selection of award recipients for endorsement by the RACGP Board.
+(c) recommendation of award recipients for decision by the Board.

-The RACGP Board is responsible for the content, development and review of these regulations, while the Awards Committee oversees implementation of these regulations.
+The Board is responsible for the content, development and review of these Terms of Reference.

 The objectives of the Awards Committee are:

-a.
-To support the work of College members by recognising individual and practice-based achievements, and their contribution in furthering the aims of the College
+(a) To recognise individual and practice-based achievements, and their contribution in furthering the aims of the College

-b.
-To administer the nomination and awards process for College awards on behalf of the RACGP Board
+(b) To administer the nomination and awards process for College awards on behalf of the Board

-The aims of the Awards Committee are to administer the nomination and review process for the following College awards:
+The Awards Committee administers the nomination and review process for the following College awards:

 - The Rose-Hunt Award